scperkins/EJEHardenberg.github.io/public/tech-blog/serializing-java-util-locale-with-spray-json.md

 usage, or you create an implicit object to import, you can now handle Locale classes in your code!

-[You can find an example project to run yourself here]
+[You can find an example project to run yourself here showing the above code in use]